 April was an eventful month for Saint John @ the Bay.
 We hosted our first-ever crosswalk on Good Friday in conjunction with Mother of Sorrows Catholic Church.
 We started in front of the school and processed through downtown, stopping at various places for prayer, singing, and reflection.
 We especially thank Father Frank and Sister Lucille for participating and leadership in this ecumenical event.
 We hope the Cross Walk can be an even bigger ecumenical event next year.
 Also, we hope that all of you enjoyed Easter with your friends and families.

 Another fun event in April was youth volleyball.
-We were able to get permission to open the school gym for the High School students to play volleyball on Sunday evening.
+We got permission to open the Put-in-Bay School gym for the High School students to play volleyball on Sunday evenings.
 The students seemed to have a great time playing and enjoying each other’s company from 7-9 p.m.
-We would like to thank Mr. Kowalski and Mr. Poe for making it possible for us to use the gym so that we could host this event and provide a place for the island youth to come together for fun and community.
+We want to thank Mr. Kowalski and Mr. Poe for allowing us to use the gym to host this event and provide a place for the island youth to come together for fun and community.

 Even though it is a little way off still, Mother Mary, Sister Lucille, and I are already working on island Vacation Bible Camp.
 Vacation Bible Camp will be held during the first full week in August.
 More details will be made available soon.
 While looking forward, it is essential to note that we are looking forward to the blessing of the fleet in May.

 Also, our worship time changes on May 24th, the Sunday of Memorial Day weekend, to 6:30 p.m.
 Worship time for Saint John @ the Bay will remain at 6:30 PM from Memorial Day Sunday through the season.
 I look forward to another beautiful month of ministry on South Bass Island.
 Peace be with you, Intern Jeremy Hollingshead